Matthewkarani/Breathe-Again/README.md

 # BREATHE AGAIN

 ## Project Overview
 This is a classification problem, whose main aim is to classify whether or not someone is a smoker using bio-signals.
-The project will focus on the main tell signs that someone is a smoker and recommend measures to promote the cessation of smoking.
+The project will focus on the main tell signs that someone is a smoker and recommend measures to promote the cessation of smoking among smokers.

 ## Business Understanding